fcesar7/AWS-financial-project/procedure.md

 ![image info](./images/Picture2.png)

 Select that you want to give permissions to Lambda.
-Then choose “AmazonS3FullAccess” and “AmazonEventBridgeFullAccess”
+Then choose 'AmazonS3FullAccess' and 'AmazonEventBridgeFullAccess'

 #### 1.4 S3 Bucket
 Create an S3 bucket and name it as you like.
 The bucket will be referred to as 'financial-project-1' from now on.
 The bucket should be in the same region as the Lambda function.
 Create a folder in the bucket named 'extraction-staging' that will contain our extracted data.